-Diarrhoea is very common with stomach pain and is generally caused by viral infection.
+Diarrhoea is very common with stomach pain and is generally caused by a viral infection.
 Most bouts of diarrhoea subside within 3 to 4 days but may take longer also.
 However, if any blood is noticed in the stool, you must seek medical help.

 6. Urinary Infection

 Your child may complain of stomach pain while urinating.
 This may be a sign of a urinary infection, and might require a course of antibiotics.

 If your child complains of stomach pain and also develops rashes on the skin, you need to get immediate medical help, as it may be scarlet fever, Henoch-Schonlein purpura, or another such ailment, all of which are serious medical issues.

 Young boys may report stomach aches when the pain is in their groin area.
 This may due to testicular torsion, a condition where testicles entwine or become twisted, and the blood supply to the area is cut off.
 This is a case of a medical emergency and needs quick action.

 Abdominal pain in kids can be caused by a number of reasons.
 Any of the following diagnostic tests may be prescribed by your doctor to establish the right cause of the pain:

 A physical exam by the doctor will help ascertain the location of the pain.
 The location of the pain will further help the doctor to determine the exact reason for the pain.

 Your child’s urine sample may be taken to check for the presence of an infection.

 A stool test may be recommended to check the presence of any bacteria, parasites, or even blood.